JordanMartinez/purescript-jordans-reference/00-Getting-Started/04-Other-Important-Info.md

 - **Refer to [`dwhitney`'s fork of the book's code](https://github.com/dwhitney/purescript-book/tree/0.12)**, which is currently being updating to use `0.13.3`.
 - Refer to `Hello-World/Effect-and-Aff/Effect-Eff-and-Aff.md` to understand how to translate the no-longer-used `Eff` type to `Effect` type.

+## Functional Programming Jargon

+While reading through this repo, the [Functional Programming Jargon](https://github.com/hemanth/functional-programming-jargon) might be a helpful reference whenever you come across a term that isn't covered in this project.

 ## Differences From Haskell

 If you're coming to PureScript with a Haskell background, be sure to consult the following resources: